chanisxx/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is the browsers internal program that represents the web page.
+You can use languages like javascript to manipulate objects in the page without directly changing the HTML document.
+Changes such as styling, creating elements, structure, components, animations, forms, events, etc can be done in the DOM.
+In order to make these changes visible, one can use DOM to append changes to HTML.

 2. What is an event?

+An event is an action that happens during a user experience on a website.
+Actions such as hovering over a div or clicking on a button can be defined and executes code as a result of said action.

 3. What is an event listener?

+An event listener is a method that has an event as its first argument and a function as its second.
+It looks like this: element.addEventListener(arg1, arg2), where element is an element you choose to detect the event on, arg1 is the event, and arg2 is the function.
+It detects an event occurring in relation to an element and then executes a command.

 4. Why would we convert a NodeList into an Array?

+The reason why we would convert a NodeList into an Array is if you would like to use a method such as .filter, .map, etc. You cannot use these methods with a NodeList, only an Array.
+This conversion is done by using the .from() method.

 5. What is a component?

+A component is a reusable function that creates a template for anything that will be used often.
+It can include tags, styling, HTML structures.
+It can have apis in its argument and retrieve data for input.

 ### Git Set up